rwilson0/refarch-analytics/docs/taxi_scenario/README.md

 ![](8_monitor_load.png)

-Now you have a copy of the data in a local table called BLUADMIN.NYCTAXI_DATA.
+Now you have a copy of the data in a local table called BLUADMIN.NYCTAXI_DATA2.

 ## Loading From a File